Sondeyy/katacoda-scenarios/pyspark/step1.md

 This image will already have jupyter, pyspark and some other useful libraries like matplotlib or pandas installed.
 Without a container you would just run `pip install pyspark` to get started.

 Since the creation of the container may take some time on the limited resources of the katacoda machine, you might as well get yourself a coffee or tea in the meantime, sorry for that.

-... wait until the process is done ...

 After the creation of the container we will copy two files to its filesystem.
 The first is just an empty notebook file to get you started.